gennyble/gifed/README.md

 [gif87a]: https://www.w3.org/Graphics/GIF/spec-gif87.txt
 [gif89a]: https://www.w3.org/Graphics/GIF/spec-gif89a.txt
 [netscape]: http://www.vurdalakov.net/misc/gif/netscape-looping-application-extension

+## gif-frames
+GIF Frames helps you manage the weird disposal methods that the Graphic Control Extension introduced.
+Also provides Indexed -> Rgb/Rgba conversion.

 ## gifprobe
 Similar to FFMPEG's ffprobe, gifprobe will print details of a gif to stdout.